jardieljr/derivatives/assignment_2/README.md

 # Foundation of Monte Carlo Simulation method on pricing options

 Monte Carlo simulation is a random simulation calculation approach based on probability statistics and random sampling.
 According to the reference book ("Derivatives market" by Robert L.Mcdonald), Monte Carlo valuation on options depends critically on risk-neutral valuation.
 It is performed using the risk-neutral distribution, where we assume that assets earn the risk-free rate on average and then discount the expected payoff using the risk-free rate.
-In Monte Carlo valuation, we perform a calculation bast on BMS (continuous stochastic process) similar to that in this equation:
+In Monte Carlo valuation, we perform a calculation based on BMS (continuous stochastic process) similar to that in this equation:

 ![formula](Images/MCeq.png)